rohiniramesh28/RAG-Offline_Inventory_Management_system/README.md

 Operate completely offline for privacy and edge device usage

-The assistant uses Qwen 1.5 0.5B (a lightweight language model) and runs on a Raspberry Pi 4 Model B.
+The assistant uses Qwen 1.5 0.5B (a lightweight language model)

 Features
 1.Voice Input: Converts speech to text using offline speech recognition